 What Is The Application Process?

-Those who have achieved a cumulative index of 3.2 or higher as well as an index of 3.0 or higher in the biological and physical sciences will be interviewed for continuation into the three-year Physician Assistant Program.
-Students confirmed for admission to the Physician Assistant Program must maintain these indices to commence the Physician Assistant Program.
+Those who have achieved a cumulative index of 3.2 or higher as well as a cumulative science index of 3.0 or higher (with a grade of C+ or higher per course) will be interviewed for continuation into the three-year PA Program.
+Students confirmed for admission to the PA Program must maintain these indices to commence the PA Program.

 Learn more about the Freshmen Application Process or the Bachelor's Degree Application Process.